uptane/uptane-standard/uptane-standard.md

 At a high level, Uptane requires:

 * Two software repositories:
-    * An Image repository containing binary images to install, and signed metadata about those images
+    * An Image repository containing binary images to install and signed metadata about those images
     * A Director repository connected to an inventory database that can sign metadata on demand for images in the Image repository
 * Repository tools for generating Uptane-specific metadata about images
-* A public key infrastructure supporting the required metadata production/signing roles on each repository:
+* A public key infrastructure supporting the required metadata production and signing roles on each repository:
-    * Root - Certificate authority for the Uptane ecosystem.
+    * Root - The certificate authority for the Uptane ecosystem.
 Distributes public keys for verifying all the other roles' metadata
     * Timestamp - Indicates whether there are new metadata or images
-    * Snapshot - Indicates images released by the repository at a point in time, via signing metadata about Targets metadata
+    * Snapshot - Indicates images released by the repository at a point in time via signing metadata about Targets metadata
     * Targets - Indicates metadata about images, such as hashes and file sizes
 * A secure way for ECUs to know the time.
 * An ECU capable of downloading images and associated metadata from the Uptane servers.